Samfox2/homebridge-videodoorbell/README.md

 Receive a "doorbell" notification with snapshot to your mobile phone!
 Use a HTTP request or any other HomeKit button to trigger the event.

 Compared to a "simple" camera plugin this plugin uses the HomeKit video doorbell profile.
-A "doorbell" notification with snapshot is send to all iCloud connected devices.
+A "doorbell" notification with snapshot is sent to all iCloud connected devices.
 If the same (HomeKit) room containing this camera also has a Lock mechanism accessory, the notification will show a working UNLOCK button.
 HomeKit/iOS will link them together automatically when they are in the same room.

 ## Triggering HomeKit rich notifications